Snoop2001/CS50-Projects/README.md

-#A collection of my CS50 Problem Sets
+## A collection of my CS50 Problem Sets

+#### Newest to Oldest

 Crack:
   - crack a user's password using "brute force"
   - use crypt() function

+Homepage
+  - Develop a website with 4 html documents
+  - Use basic html and CSS to style

 Speller
   - Load a dictionary of words into a hash table